GridOPTICS/GOSS/README.md

 ### Pre-Requisite
  1. JAVA 8 SDK

 ### Installing GOSS
+User can chose to run pre-build GOSS jars or build from source code.

+#### Running pre-build GOSS

+ 1. Clone the repository: `git clone https://github.com/GridOPTICS/GOSS-Release.git`
+ 1. Open terminal to the root of the cloned repository: `cd GOSS-Release`
+ 1. Execute `java -jar goss-core.jar`

+#### Building from source code

  1. Clone the repository: `git clone https://github.com/GridOPTICS/GOSS.git`
  1. Open terminal to the root of the cloned repository